 Lavender is a drought-resistant plant that doesn’t like too much water.
 That said, once you’ve moved your seedlings to a pot, you’ll initially want to thoroughly water your plants until it drips out of the drainage holes.
 From here, the amount you water your lavender depends on a few factors, mainly the season and amount of light.

 In the winter months, you may not need to water it for four weeks or more.
 In most cases, you’ll need to increase your waterings in the spring and summer.
 When in doubt, water less, not more.
 Lavender is highly susceptible to root rot.

 A good rule of thumb is to water when the top inch of soil is dry.
 For most people, that’s the length of the top knuckle on their pointer finger.
 If your soil becomes completely dry, you may notice that the lower leaves start yellowing.

 But again, we can’t stress enough that overwatering is a big problem when it comes to growing lavender indoors.
 Well-intentioned growers are often known for drowning lavender plants.
 Rise above the norm and chill out with the watering can.

 We should start this section by saying that a lot of lavender experts will tell you that this sweet-smelling plant prefers nutrient-poor soil.
 This is a little misleading.
 Lavender needs nutrients like any other plants.
 That said, it’s important that you give your lavender plant the right kind of fertilizer, the right amount, and at the right time.

 Good compost is generally the best type of fertilizer for lavender plants because it provides essential nutrients to the plant, without giving it too many nutrients.

 In addition, you could also give your lavender plant a slow-release fertilizer for more nutrients.
+Slow-In addition, you could also give your lavender plant a slow-release fertilizer or a liquid fertilizer for more nutrients.
 Slow-release fertilizers can be purchased on Amazon.